 Kansas lawmakers likely to pass bill on transgender athletes

 TOPEKA, Kan.
 (AP) — LGBTQ-rights advocates in Kansas are relying on Democratic Gov. Laura Kelly or the courts to block a ban on transgender athletes in girls’ or women’s school sports.
 Conservatives on Thursday moved to push the proposal through the GOP-controlled Legislature.
-Republican negotiators for the state House and Senate on education issues have agreed to strip an unrelated bill of its contents, drop in the proposed ban and send the measure to both chambers for an up-or-down vote this week.
-The resulting measure will probably pass, given both chambers’ GOP supermajorities and conservative leaders.
-Kelly has signaled that she will veto the measure.
+The House approved the bill late Thursday, 76-43, and the Senate was expected to follow.
+Gov. Kelly has hinted strongly that she plans to veto the measure.
+Supporters argued that they’re preserving decades of hard-won opportunities for “biological” girls and women to compete in K-12 sports and win college athletic scholarships.
+But the state’s first transgender lawmaker called the push for the bill “heart-breaking.”